layer6ai-labs/RecSys2019/README.md

 tree_method = hist [version 1] or exact [version 2]
 ```

+Model version `1` trains XGB quickly an approximate model using a histogram tree method with almost no regularization.
+Model version `2` on the other hand trains XGB using an exact tree method with heavy regularization to maximize model accuracy and generalizability.

-We found the AUC and MRR evaluation metrics to be closely correlated, and for this reason maximized the validation AUC during training of our XGB model.
-By running the code provided in this repository using the XGB early stopping functionality, we reproduced results of
+For practical purposes, we found the AUC and MRR evaluation metrics to be closely correlated and for this reason maximized the validation AUC during training of XGB with early stopping functionality.
+By running the code provided in this repository, we reproduced results of

 | XGB model version | # of features | Early stopping rounds | Rounds | Runtime (hours) | AUC (valid) | MRR (valid) | MRR (test) |
 |:---:|:---:|:---:|:---:|:---:|:---:|:---:|:---:|